datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-version-2.md

 kubectl -n $productNamespace$ wait --for condition=available --timeout=90s deploy -lapp.kubernetes.io/instance=$productHelmName$
 ```

-This will install the name `x.getambassador.io` APIgroup, and start $productName$ running in its the
+This will install the `getambassador.io/v3alpha1` APIgroup, and start $productName$ running in its the
 $productNamespace$ namespace.
-The `x.getambassador.io` APIgroup allows for greater isolation of
-$productName$ 1.X and $productName$ 2.X during side-by-side testing.
-As its `v3alpha1` version implies,
+As its `v3alpha1` version implies, we are actively seeking feedback on it,
-we are actively seeking feedback on it, and it may change before its promotion to `getambassador.io/v3`.
+and it may change before its promotion to `getambassador.io/v3`.

 ### Make sure all `ambassador_id`s are arrays, not simple strings.

 In any resource that you want your 2.X instance to honor, any `ambassador_id: "foo"` must become
 `ambassador_id: [ "foo" ]`.
 This applies to all $productName$ resources, and is supported by all versions
-since at least Ambassador 1.0.0.
+of Ambassador 1.X.

 ### Define an `AmbassadorListener` for each port on which your installation should listen.